This stretch could be good for you if you often:

 - Hold your head at a particular angle such as when reading, talking on the phone, or working with machinery

-All these activities will lead to chronically shortened scalene muscles.
+All these activities can lead to chronically shortened scalene muscles.
 Short muscles can’t work optimally and therefore limit motion of the head and neck (ever have trouble checking your blind spot while driving?), contribute to yanking the muscles in the back of the neck so that they ache, and impact the mechanics of your breathing.

 Also, tension in the scalenes can cause them to squish or pull on the brachial plexus which runs between them.
 The brachial plexus is a group of nerves that travel from spine in the neck and go between the three scalene muscles on their way to the arm.
 Chronic compression or tension on these nerves by the scalenes is one factor sometimes involved in Thoracic Outlet Syndrome.
 Changing the tension of the scalenes can change their impact on these nerves.